 FlexJobs Cons For Home-Based Job Seekers

-- The fee you have to pay for access. $14.95 per month is not a lot of money, but it’s still a cost when there are other work from home resources you can use (like this one!) that don’t charge for access.
+- The fee.
+While $14.95 per month is not a lot of money, it’s still a cost when there are other free work from home resources out there.

-- Some of the jobs are publicly listed elsewhere on the web and are not exclusive to FlexJobs, although they do have some employers who post jobs through them exclusively.
-But if you felt like searching, knew where to look, and had the time to spare, you could dig up some of these yourself.
+- Some of the jobs are publicly listed elsewhere on the web and are not exclusive to FlexJobs, so it’s possible you could find them on your own if you felt like searching.

-It’s not hard at all to find a lot of praise for FlexJobs on the web.
+It’s not hard to find lots of praise for FlexJobs on the web.
 Their testimonials are the real deal — many people have found telecommuting, flexible positions thanks to the listings FlexJobs provides, and these people are happy to have paid the money and recommend that others do the same.

 There are also some complaints, people who weren’t happy that many of the home-based jobs were location-based or not 100% telecommuting.
 I think that FlexJobs needs to make the option for 100% telecommuting much more noticeable in their search feature because a lot of people may not bother to click on “Advanced Search.”